Thornburg Investment Management, Inc.: History

 In January 2025, the company launched its first two Exchange-Traded Funds (ETFs), Thornburg International Equity ETF (TXUE) and Thornburg International Growth ETF (TXUG).
 A month later in February 2025, Thornburg launched two fixed income ETFs, Thornburg Core Plus Bond ETF (TPLS) and Thornburg Multi Sector Bond ETF (TMB).
 Thornburg rang Nasdaq's closing bell on October 7, 2025, in celebration of the ETF launches.
+As of June 2026, Thornburg's ETF platform has grown to over $700 million in assets.